 17 July 2014 – Mark Hoban speech

-Following the announcement of the pensions freedoms in the Chancellor’s Budget in March 2014, former Financial Secretary to the Treasury and former DWP Minister Mark Hoban MP gives a speech at a Reform event.
+Following the March 2014 Budget announcement of the Pension Freedoms, former Financial Secretary to the Treasury and former DWP Minister Mark Hoban MP gives a speech at a Reform event.

-In the speech, reported the next day in the Financial Times, Mark calls for the Government to establish a central database to hold information on consumers’ finances such as their pensions, savings & other assets.
+In the speech, reported the next day in the Financial Times, Mark calls for the Government to establish a central database to hold information on consumers’ finances such as their pensions.

-The “Retirement Saver Service”, i.e. what would subsequently come to be referred to as a pensions dashboard, would give consumers “extra confidence” to handle their expanded choices at retirement.
+The “Retirement Saver Service”, i.e. what would subsequently come to be referred to as a pensions dashboard (but with a real-time “find service” not a persistent database), would give consumers “confidence” to handle their expanded retirement choices.